acc837/stratified-difference-analysis/README.md

 ---

 ## 🧭 Key Methodological Choices
+### Target-Gene Stratification
+- The default setting defines the top 25% of samples as A-high and the bottom 25% as A-low
+- The grouping proportion should be adjusted according to sample size and the expression distribution of target gene A
 ### Differential Analysis (DESeq2)
 - Only **raw integer counts** are used for DE modeling
 - Normalized TPM/FPKM data are never used for statistics